seangaaab/seangaaab/README.md

 ### ✨ Recent Tech Activities

-- Participated during the <b>TechStars Startup Weekend Davao: Smart Cities</b>, where we pitched our startup idea, <b>Alerto: an emergency services app</b>.
+- Participated during the <b>TechStars Startup Weekend Davao: Smart Cities</b>, where we pitched our startup idea, <b><i>Alerto</i></b>, an emergency services app.
 Worked as one of the UI/UX designer for the app.